Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 12. Wallace Stegner Fellowship

+Fellows participate in a weekly three-hour workshop led by Stanford faculty, but have no other campus duties beyond workshop attendance.
 However, it is expected that fellows will attend the numerous enriching events offered by Stanford’s creative-writing program, such as readings and lectures given by established authors.

 The main goal of the fellowship is to complete or make significant progress on a manuscript.
 The Stegner is open to any interested writer, regardless of age or nationality, and pays a living stipend of $43,000 per academic year, in addition to tuition and health insurance.
 Applicants cannot be enrolled in a degree program at the same time as their fellowship.

-13. Patrick Henry Writing Fellowship
+13. Patrick Henry History Fellowship

 Candidates should be able to demonstrate significant progress on their writing project prior to applying and should have extensive publication history under their belts.
 The fellowship pays $45,000 and provides health insurance, faculty privileges and a book allowance.